 Impact:

-- Exchange accounts compromised
+- Exchange accounts can be compromised.

-- Use authenticator apps (not SMS 2FA)
+- Use authentication apps (not two-factor authentication via SMS).

 Malware